 Despite his apparent hobby of plumbing the depths of his nightmares, it wasn’t so much courage that he radiated, but the characteristic precision and discipline of the German psyche.
 Not a god or a hero, no, he was too absurd for that.
 His infallibility came from being just too competent to die.

 Our first dive at Phi Phi was good.
 To my mind, the visibility was rather poor, but then again, I got certified in Malta’s spectacularly clear waters, and for those who are used to Malta and the crystal clear Caribbean, Thailand will come as a disappointment.
 But we did see a big sea turtle and a seahorse (our new German friend was busy photographing the sea turtle and missed it!).
 The second dive spot was a drift dive along a large wall filled with enormous schools of fish.
 The water was warm, the fish were plentiful, and with this guy around, I knew we were in good hands.

-I wondered how it was that he suddenly decided to make the switch.
-Despite him protesting that his English was terrible, it really was fine.
-But yes, I understand how Holger must have felt.
-For people who are dissatisfied with being adequate, speaking a foreign language is a tall order, as rising above mediocre is already an accomplishment.
+I wondered why it was that he suddenly decided to make the switch.
+Despite his protests that his English was terrible, it really was fine.
+But I understood how Holger must have felt.
+For people who are dissatisfied with being merely competent, speaking a foreign language is a tall order.
+Rising above mediocre is already an accomplishment.

 As I sat on this boat filled with Europeans, all of whom spoke English, I realized that even though it is the world’s language, only a few of us are really at home in it.

 When we got back to port at Ao Nang, Holger, for his part, saluted us.
-Still wearing his Santa hat, he hopped on his cherry-red motorcycle (no scooter for him here) and rode off into the sunset.
-The rest of us waved goodbye as we headed towards town, each group lapsing back into their native language, returning home for now.
+Still wearing his Santa hat and speedo, he hopped on his cherry-red motorcycle (no scooter for him here) and rode off into the sunset.
+The rest of us waved goodbye as we walked towards town, each group lapsing back into their native language, heading home.